 Graduation and certification

 Upon completion of the program, the fellows are recognized at a graduation ceremony and receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.

 The program provides the fellows with a variable on-site schedule to achieve the best learning opportunities to meet the program goals.
 The majority of the rotations include eight- to 12-hour days, four to five days a week, occasional weekends and one month of night shifts.
 No holidays are scheduled.
 Schedules may vary during subspecialty areas and mentor preferences.
 Flexibility in scheduling ensures fellows receive adequate rest and time off.

-Each year, Mayo School of Health Sciences admits two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship at Mayo Clinic in Arizona.
+Each year, Mayo School of Health Sciences admits two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship.
 The small class size ensures a focused, comprehensive and mentored educational experience to achieve the program goals.